sabcodes/sta141B-final/README.md

 The html file `d3-vis/index.html` has a d3 visualization of the average per capita infection rates at colleges. clicking on a state gives the average for that state for colleges in different areas, such as urban or rural.
-Please use FireFox to open the html file to view.
+Please use FireFox to open the html file to view the visualization.
 It does not work on chrome.
 Another way to view it is through pychrarm and its local server.

 The original 4 csv files, `us-counties.csv` `us-states.csv` `co-est2020-alldata.csv` `colleges.csv`